Khamies/khamies/README.md

-# Waleed Khamies – Applied AI Scientist
+# Waleed Khamies – Applied Research Scientist

-I am an Applied AI Scientist at [NTWIST](https://ntwist.com), where I design and deploy AI-powered scheduling and automation systems for the manufacturing industry.
+I am an Applied Research Scientist at [NTWIST](https://ntwist.com), where I design and deploy AI-powered scheduling and automation systems for the manufacturing industry.
 My work focuses on reinforcement learning, self-/semi-supervised learning, and constraint optimization to improve throughput and decision-making in real-world operations.

 Alongside my industry role, I am a graduate researcher at the [University of Alberta](https://www.ualberta.ca/), where I study reinforcement learning and decision-making systems.
 My aim is to bridge academic research with practical industrial applications.